Netlia/documentation/DeviceComunication/DeviceComunication.md

 | 2nd byte - 21st byte  | Measured temperatures  |

-2nd byte - 21st byte contains the last 9 values sent to the server and one new value.
-Historical values are included in the message due to the possibility of losing the message.
-The server can then use these values during an outage.
+Bytes 2 - 21 contain the newest measurement and the previous 9 values.
+Older values are included in the message eliminate or at least minimize thhe loss of data due to loss of signal.

 The messages are sorted from the most recent measurement to the oldest.

 Each measured value in the message occupies 2 bytes and is coded using a two's complement - 1 in the highest bit indicates a negative number and 0 indicates a positive number.
 To obtain the temperature it is necessary to calculate the two's complement and divide the result by 100.
 For example, if byte 2 contains - 0x01 and byte 3 contains 0x00, the measured temperature = (256/100) or 2.56 °C. If the second byte contains 10000001 (0x81) and the third 0x00 then the measured temperature = (256/100) * - 1 or -2.56 °C.

-The device allows you to set how often the measure message should be sent and also how many samples should be measured in a given interval.
-The default setting is 10 minutes and 10 samples.
-The device measures the temperature every minute and after 10 minutes sends the average of the measured temperatures together with the 9 previous sent temperatures.
+The device allows you to set how often the measure message should be sent and also how many samples should be measured in between the messages.
+The default setting is 10 minutes and 10 samples, hence the temperature is measured every minute and after 10 minutes the device sends the average of the measured temperatures together with the 9 previous sent temperatures.
 How often the messages should be sent and how many times the temperature should be measured in this interval can be set by a command from the server.
 Read more [here](#sampling-period-for-temperature-and-humidity-devices-and-how-often-to-send-a-measure-message).

 ### Hygrometer/Thermometer

 ![Thermometer](../images/devices/hygrometer-thermometer.png)
 ![Thermometer](../images/devices/motion-detector.png)

-It measures temperature and humidity at given moments (default after 1 min).
-After X measurements (default 10), it calculates the average value and sends a Measure message to the server.
+The device measures ambient temperature and humidity with an adjustable sampling period (default period 1 min).
+After X samples are acquired (default 10), an average value is calculated and Measure message is sent, containing the result.

 * Supported events: Measure, Restart, Alive, Transport, Error, DownlinkAcknowlege
 * Device type (2nd byte in restart message): 0x04